 Some mountain climbers use vapor-barrier socks to keep double-layered boots dry.
 These boots have a warm removable inner liner and a plastic outer shell.
 The plaster outer shell keeps out moisture, but because the boots don’t breathe, perspiration soaks the socks and liner which can then freeze.
-Vapor barrier (VP) sock are used to prevent this problem.
-The VP socks hold in the moisture to keep the boot dry.
+Vapor barrier (VB) sock are used to prevent this problem.
+The VB socks hold in the moisture to keep the boot dry.

 Truth 1: Circulation equals warmth.

 Make sure your boots fit correctly.
 Not too loose or too tight.
 If your boots are too tight-blood circulation will be reduced causing your feet to become cold, especially when you are not moving.
 Overly-tight boots often occur when hikers use their three-season hiking boots with thicker wool socks or layer socks with sock liners.